krayin/krayin-docs/docs/2.0/advanced/override-core-model.md

 }
 ```

-Once registered, you can use dependency injection or other Laravel mechanisms to reference the interface(`\Webkul\Product\Contracts\Product::class`) throughout your application.
-Laravel's service container will automatically resolve your custom model implementation (`\App\Http\Product::class`) where the interface is referenced.
+Once registered, you can use dependency injection or other Laravel mechanisms to reference the interface(`Webkul\Product\Contracts\Product as ProductContract`) throughout your application.
+Laravel's service container will automatically resolve your custom model implementation (`Webkul\Category\Models\Product`) where the interface is referenced.

 By following this approach, you can effectively extend and override core models within Krayin using Concord, maintaining modularity and flexibility in your application's architecture.